 If you want your creative writing submissions to see print, read the publisher's guidelines.

 Publishers almost always make it clear when you will hear back from them about your creative writing submissions.
-Read the guidelines!
+Many will make it clear that if you have not heard in the allotted time, your story was not successful.

 Publishers wish they had time to explain to every hopeful writer what would improve rejected work, but of course they can't.
-To contact the publisher and ask why your creative writing submissions were rejected is unprofessional and marks you as an amateur.
+To contact the publisher and ask why your creative writing submissions were rejected is unprofessional.
 It puts the publisher in an uncomfortable position, and makes you someone to avoid in the future.
 If you want to know if your work has problems, consult a writing mentor, a writer-in-residence, or a writing group.

 This makes you memorable in the wrong way, and you will destroy any chance of working with the editor in the future, at this magazine or at any other.